 Welcome to our policy library, a collection of best practices and case studies from around that country, which we hope is useful for local elected officials across our network.
 You can download a concise two pager summarizing best practices from our network by clicking the links below.
 To learn more about our policy work, please contact Tarsi Dunlop (firstname.lastname@example.org).

 In the wealthiest country in the world, we have the means to ensure all of us can live a good, prosperous life.
-Yet today we are living through the worst inequality since the Gilded Age.
+Yet today we are living through the worst inequality since the Gilded Age and a widening racial wealth gap.
 Our cities can and must play a transformational role in creating more equitable communities, from raising workplace standards to securing good jobs to establishing thriving local economies.

 Equal Justice Under the Law